In My Tribe

-In My Tribe is an album by the American alternative rock band 10,000 Maniacs.
-Released on July 27, 1987 by Elektra Records, it was their second major-label album and their first to achieve large-scale success.
+In My Tribe is the third studio album from the American alternative rock band 10,000 Maniacs.
+Released on July 27, 1987, by Elektra Records, it was their second major-label album and their first to achieve large-scale success.
 John Lombardo, Natalie Merchant's songwriting partner on previous albums, had left the band in 1986, and In My Tribe saw Merchant begin to collaborate with the other members of the band, most notably with Rob Buck.